Khalid-Bo/FreeRTOS__ISR__MCU_Program/README.md

 2. Compile and Flash the Code to the MCU using appropiate IDE-env

 ## Usage
-1. Connect your Sensor and LEDs to the i2c slave MCU.
+1. Connect your Sensor and LEDs to the MCU (Arduino, ESP32).
-2. Connect I2C slave MCU to I2c master MCU using I2C wires (SDA,SCL)
-3. Add interrup wire output from master and connect to input pin of the Slave
+2. Add interrup a switch connected with 5V input
 3. Once flashed, the MCU will remain in sleep mode by default.
-4. The I2C master can trigger the MCU to wake up, at which point it will:
+4. The Switch can trigger the MCU to wake up, at which point it will:
    * Read sensor data.
    * Process the data and execute necessary tasks.
    * Indicate task completion using LEDs.

 ## Code Structure
-1. FreeRTOS_ISR_Slave_node.c: Contains the main program logic with FreeRTOS task definitions, ISR handling, and task scheduling.
+1. FreeRTOS__ISR__node.c: Contains the main program logic with FreeRTOS task definitions, ISR handling, and task scheduling.
 2. Task Functions :
     * Read_Sensor_Data : Defines sensor reading task.
     * ConsolDisplay_Sensor_Data : Defins the procees task on the sensor data.